dassit-sys/SCLikesScraper/README.md

 > java Driver ***pageName.html***

-Obviously replace filepath with the actual file's path, and pageName.html with the filename of the page you saved in step 2
+Obviously replace pageName.html with the filename of the page you saved in step 2
 6. Song URLs should be saved one-per-line in report.txt
 7. prettyReport.txt holds "Artist name - Song title" one-per-line for other uses
 8. (Optional) To download the songs, use with yt-dl.
 If you're on command line only, run: